xenicsir/mipi_linux_rpi_eg/README.md

 </pre>

 The 6.1.0-rpi7-rpi-v8 Linux version, which is based on kernel 6.1.63, is not available for download and cross compilation on a host.
 So the MIPI driver hast to be built out of tree on the Raspberry Pi.
-The corresponding kernel headers are installed by default with BookWorm.
+The corresponding kernel headers are installed by default with Bookworm.

+- Be carefull that the **sources** folder is clean of object files (*.o, *.ko) and **linux_install** folder
-- Copy the **sources** folder to the RPi and build/install it :
+- Copy the **sources** folder to the Raspberry Pi
+- Log to the Raspberry Pi, go to the **sources** folder and build/install the drivers :
 <pre>
 ./build.sh make
 ./build.sh install
 </pre>
 - Customize /boot/config.txt :
 <pre>
-dtoverlay=eg-ec-mipi
+# Uncomment the following line to enable EngineCore camera
+#dtoverlay=eg-ec-mipi
-#dtparam=2lanes # Uncomment it for 2 MIPI lanes.
+# Uncomment the following line for EngineCore 2 MIPI lanes.
 1 lane by default.
-dtparam=i2c-addr=0x16
+#dtparam=2lanes
+# Uncomment the following line to modify the EngineCore I2C address.
+0x16 by default.
+#dtparam=i2c-addr=0x16
+# Uncomment the following line to enable Dione camera
+#dtoverlay=dione-ir
 </pre>

 - Reboot the RPi

-### 2. Building MIPI driver for RPi OS BullsEye
+### 2. Building MIPI driver for RPi OS Bullseye

-For RPI OS BullsEye, the driver must be built on a host computer, as the last kernel headers for BullsEye (6.1.21) are not available in the packages repository.
+For RPI OS Bullseye, the driver must be built on a host computer, as the last kernel headers for Bullseye (6.1.21) are not available in the packages repository.
 So the Raspberry Pi linux (branch rpi-6.1.y) has to be built on a host computer with a cross compiler.

 - Install the RPi Linux environment on the host :